RuiZhong961230/HCCIA/README.md

 }

 ## Datasets and Libraries
-CEC benchmarks are provided by opfunu==1.0.0.
-KELM models are provided by the IntelELM==2.1.2 library,
+CEC benchmarks are provided by opfunu==1.0.0, KELM models are provided by the IntelELM library, and the dataset is downloaded at https://archive.ics.uci.edu/dataset/165/concrete+compressive+strength.

 ## Contact